deis/deis/docs/gettingstarted/installation.rst

 Change into the application directory and use  ``deis create --formation=dev`` to create a new application attached to the dev formation.

-To deploy the application, new ``git push deis master``.
+To deploy the application, use ``git push deis master``.
 Deis will automatically deploy Docker containers and configure Nginx proxies to route requests to your application.

 Once your application is deployed, you use ``deis scale web=4`` to scale up web containers.
 You can also use ``deis logs`` to view